ocaml/opam/master_changes.md

 ## Switch
   * ◈ Add `opam switch import --deps-only` option to install only dependencies of root package at import [#5388 @rjbou - fix #5200]
   * [BUG] Make accepted `--repos` URLs on creation consistent with `opam repository` [#6091 @Keryan-dev - fix #4673]
+  * ◈ opam switch list-available will not display compilers flagged with avoid-version/deprecated unless --all is given [#6098 @kit-ty-kate - fix #6089]

 ## Config